nlp-yang/blog.penso.info/_posts/2014-08-27-faster-deploy.md

 description: Faster capistrano deploys
 ---

-TL;DR — **I reduced deploy times from five minutes to less than fifteen seconds by replacing the standard Capistrano deploy tasks with a simpler, Git-based workflow and avoiding slow, unnecessary work.**[^1]
+TL;DR — **I reduced deploy times from 5 minutes to less than 15
+seconds by replacing the standard Capistrano deploy tasks with a simpler, Git-based workflow and avoiding slow, unnecessary work.**[^1]